ARM-software/ebbr/README.rst

 new version can be installed with the Python package installer::

   $ apt-get install python3-pip
-  $ pip3 install --user --upgrade Sphinx
+  $ pip3 install --user --upgrade --requirement requirements.txt
   $ export SPHINXBUILD=~/.local/bin/sphinx-build

 Export SPHINXBUILD (see above) if Sphinx was installed with pip3 --user,